 Sweeteners such as HFCS have a higher GI value due to the presence of glucose.
 It has been suggested that it is the glucose content of these sweeteners that may have contributed to the increase in cardiovascular disease and type 2 diabetes.

 Fructose is handled by the body in a different way to glucose as it is metabolised in the liver.
 As a result, blood sugar (glucose) levels do not rise as rapidly after fructose consumption compared to other simple sugars.
-When you eat too much fructose the liver cannot process it fast enough and instead, starts to make fats, which are carried in the blood and stored as triglycerides - the bodies main form of fat.
-Studies have shown that the consumption of large amounts of fructose may lead to increased appetite by impairing the bodies ability to use insulin and to suppress circulating ghrelin (the appetite-stimulating hormone).
+When you eat too much fructose the liver cannot process it fast enough and instead, starts to make fats that are carried in the blood and stored as triglycerides - the body's main form of fat.
+Studies have shown that the consumption of large amounts of fructose may lead to increased appetite by impairing the body's ability to use insulin and to suppress circulating ghrelin (the appetite-stimulating hormone).

 While most diabetics cannot tolerate sucrose, most can tolerate moderate amounts of fruit and fructose without loss of blood sugar control.
 Research is yet to show any detrimental health effects of moderate consumption of fructose as part of a balanced diet.
 However, it's worth keeping in mind that the excessive consumption of HFCS and other sweeteners may contribute to elevated blood sugar levels, blood fats and subsequent weight gain.